GluuFederation/docs-ce-prod/docs/source/admin-guide/radius-server/gluu-radius.md

 radius.jwt.auth.keyStorePin = <encrypted pin for the keystore>
 ```

-You can use the utility `/opt/gluu/bin/encode.py` to encrypt the plaintext keyStore password.
+Use the utility `/opt/gluu/bin/encode.py` to encrypt the plaintext keyStore password.

 ### Customization Constraints
 There are a couple of constraints if you will like to use your own OpenID client or custom script to authenticate